Tools That Will Help You Succeed

-Canva Pro: As a blogger, you’ll constantly find yourself needing high-quality images and creating graphics, printables, promotional materials, etc. for social media platforms, Pinterest, your blog itself.
+Having the right tool to create graphics and digital collaterals can make you a much more efficient blogger.
 Canva can be a one-stop platform for all your graphics needs.
-Stock photo companies such as Pexels and Pixabay are integrated seamlessly within Canva, so you do not even have to switch your browser tab while you pick you stock photo for graphics.
+Stock photo companies such as Pexels and Pixabay are integrated seamlessly within Canva, so you do not even have to switch your browser tab while you pick your stock photos.
+And with Canva Pro, you have access to millions of premium images and graphic elements from Canva’s own image library or assets.
 Pretty neat, right?
-And with the “Pro” version, you have access to an even larger collection of photos and illustrations, and special features that only comes with the paid version.

 Related: Check out the Blog Shop for Canva templates for social media graphics, eBooks, media kits, and more!

 Creative Market: This marketplace is full of high-quality graphic design elements, as well as templates and custom fonts.
 If you want to add some jazz in your designs, Creative Market is the place to go looking for unique design resources.